Laura Osgood - Artistic Director & Owner

 Laura is fulfilling a lifelong dream in Wilmington Dance Academy.
 She has built a school based upon teamwork and community with a spirit and a passion for the art of dance.
 Many of Laura’s former students have gone on to study dance in college and some have returned to WDA now in the role of instructor.
 It is the highest compliment for a teacher to see a student become a mentor and Laura has been blessed to see this cycle completed time and again.

-Emily Bean - Lyrical, Jazz/Tap & Performance Team
+Emily Bean - Performance Team Assistant Director, Lyrical & Jazz

 Emily is a proud Boston native who began dancing at the age of three and instantly fell in love.
 Her training includes ballet, tap, jazz, and contemporary, among other styles.
 In 2016 she received her degree from Roger Williams University in Dance and Performance Studies and Global Communication.
 At RWU, she’s performed in numerous dance theatre shows, at the American College Dance Association, and has had the opportunity to work with and perform with some wonderful guest choreographers.
 Emily is continually taking classes in the Boston area and looks forward to returning back to WDA to share her passion with the students.
 Emily’s choreography has been represented at various regional competitions; her students have earned high score and numerous choreography and technical excellence awards.